 The Company's non-U.S. sales represent an increasing portion of its revenues, and consequently, the company is exposed to risks associated with operating internationally.
-In 2022 and 2021, approximately 22% of the Company's net sales came from its operations outside the United States.
+In 2023 and 2022, approximately 26% and 22% of the Company's net sales came from its operations outside the United States, respectively.
 As a result of the Company's international sales and locations, its operations are subject to a variety of risks that are specific to international operations, including the following:

-- import and export regulations that could erode profit margins or restrict exports; - the burden and cost of compliance with international laws, treaties, and technical standards and changes in those regulations; - potential restrictions on transfers of funds; - · import and export tariffs, duties and value-added taxes; - transportation delays and interruptions; - the burden and cost of compliance with complex multi-national tax laws and regulations; - uncertainties arising from local business practices and cultural considerations; - foreign laws that potentially discriminate against companies which are headquartered outside that jurisdiction; - stringent antitrust regulations in local jurisdictions; - volatility associated with sovereign debt of certain international economies;

-- the uncertainty surrounding the implementation and effects of Brexit; - potential military conflicts and political risks; and - currency fluctuations, which the company attempts to minimize through traditional hedging instruments.
+- import and export regulations that could erode profit margins or restrict exports; - the burden and cost of compliance with international laws, treaties, and technical standards and changes in those regulations; - · potential restrictions on transfers of funds; - import and export tariffs, duties and value-added taxes; - transportation delays and interruptions; - the burden and cost of compliance with complex multi-national tax laws and regulations; - uncertainties arising from local business practices and cultural considerations; - foreign laws that potentially discriminate against companies which are headquartered outside that jurisdiction; - stringent antitrust regulations in local jurisdictions; - volatility associated with sovereign debt of certain international economies; - potential military conflicts and political risks; and - currency fluctuations, which the company attempts to minimize through traditional hedging instruments.